StagPython/StagPy/docs/sources/cookbook.rst

    % stagpy time

-will give you by default on figure with two subplots.
+will give you by default one figure with two subplots.
 The first subplot contains the time series of the Nusselt number at the top and bottom boundaries, with a check of the energy balance.
 The corresponding line should be zero at all times for a perfect balance.
 The second subplot contains the